 If you’ve built up a no-claims bonus overseas, you may be able to transfer it when you come to UK shores.

-Much will depend on the insurer and they usually specify which countries they’ll accept no-claim discount from.
+Much depends on the insurer and they usually specify which countries they accept no-claim discount from.

 If your no-claims bonus was built up outside this list of countries, you may be unlucky.
 It’s worth contacting your insurer and finding out what they can offer.

 How can I keep a no-claims bonus without a car?